 Visualization is a mindfulness technique used for panic management.
 It involves creating a mental image of a calm and peaceful setting.
 This method helps bring the mind to a state of relaxation and reduces stress.

 To practice visualization, one should find a quiet place.
 Then, focus on imagining every detail of the chosen setting.
-If you find that creating calming mental images is challenging or need guidance on deepening your mindfulness practice, consider The Mnindful Steward for tools and insights to enhance this technique.
+If you find that creating calming mental images is challenging or need guidance on deepening your mindfulness practice, consider The Mindful Steward for tools and insights to enhance this technique.

 8. Box Breathing